What does an Anthropology junior paper look like?

 The JP in anthropology starts from preparation leading up to a literature review.
 The literature review should describe a set of texts (books, articles, essays, and other written sources) that have been consulted in the student’s research.
 But the literature review should go beyond a mere description or summary of the literature; the goal is to develop a critical evaluation, in terms of the authors’ use of evidence, methods of research, styles of interpretation, persuasiveness, and scope.
 An important job of the JP writer is to select, assemble, and read sources in a meaningful way, in the service of a coherent, overarching perspective on the literature under review — for example, as cumulative knowledge, a statement of issues in contention, or an analysis of implicit or explicit assumptions underlying the body of work the student has selected.
 Good models for anthropology literature reviews can be found in the Annual Review of Anthropology.

-What do Anthropology majors write about in their junior papers?
+What do Anthropology majors write about in their JPs?

 Topics for anthropology junior papers are extremely variable; the topic should reflect a student’s real interests.
 Some students use the JP as preparation for their senior thesis research; however, this is neither required nor expected.
 The JP is meant to be a vehicle for students to implement their developing sense of what makes an analysis anthropological, and to consider how an anthropological perspective might make sense of issues and problems encountered outside the university, including, perhaps, domains of professional work to which the students aspire.
 Anthropology majors are therefore encouraged to review and re-use sources and ideas encountered in anthropology courses, as well as any other relevant courses taken, in developing the JP.
-While JP topics are completely open to individual interests – and may even concern phenomena about which professional anthropologists have not already written – the student needs to find some significant set of anthropological sources as an analytical context for making sense of the chosen topic.
-The junior seminar and individual faculty advisers can help make these connections.
+While JP topics are completely open to individual interests — and may even concern phenomena about which professional anthropologists have not already written — the student needs to find some significant set of anthropological sources as an analytical context for making sense of the chosen topic.
 For an idea of the range of possible topics, students can browse examples of JP titles from past years.
 To see a set of sample JPs, students can ask any department staff member for access during business hours.

 Structure and Format